 Asia-Pacific to Dominate the Market

-- Asia-Pacific accounted for the major share in 2018 and is expected to continue its dominance during the forecast period.
-Asia-Pacific is one of the promising regional markets for fuel cells in the coming years, on account of the favorable government policies in countries, such as China, Japan and South Korea, which are driving the clean energy usage.
+- Asia-Pacific accounted for the significant share in 2020, and it is expected to continue its dominance during the forecast period.
+Asia-Pacific is one of the promising regional markets for fuel cells in the coming years, on account of the favorable government policies in countries, such as China, Japan, and South Korea, which are driving clean energy usage.
 Among the available fuel cell technologies, the PEMFC is the most commonly used fuel cell in the region.

-- Moreover, the hydrogen fuel cell industry in the country has been gaining traction on the back of favorable national and provincial government subsidies & incentive programmes from local authorities to encourage the uptake of hydrogen vehicles to cut pollution.
+- Moreover, the country's hydrogen fuel cell industry has been gaining traction on the back of favorable national and provincial government subsidies and incentive programs from local authorities to encourage the uptake of hydrogen vehicles to cut pollution.

-- Japan had implemented one of the most successful fuel cell commercialization programs, Ene-farm programme, in 2015.
+- Japan had implemented one of the most successful fuel cell commercialization programs, the Ene-farm program, in 2015.
 The program led to the deployment of over 120,000 residential fuel cell systems.
-Japan has added nearly 50,000 units (roughly 35 MW) of residential micro-CHP fuel cell systems in 2018, under the Ene-farm programme.
+Japan added nearly 50,000 units (roughly 35 MW) of residential micro-CHP fuel cell systems in 2018, under the Ene-farm program.

-- Tokyo Metropolitan Government’s (TMG’s) plan to power several operations in 2020 Olympic and Paralympics games, which will be held at Tokyo, using fuel cell technology has created ample business opportunity for fuel cell companies.
-Toyota is planning to sell 100 fuel cell powered buses, including PEM type before the game starts.
-Also, the Tokyo government has created a reserve of USD 350 million to subsidize hydrogen-based fuel cell cars and refuelling stations for the same.
+- Tokyo Metropolitan Government’s (TMG’s) plan to power several operations in the 2020 Olympic and Paralympics games, which will be held in Tokyo, using fuel cell technology, has created ample business opportunity for fuel cell companies.
+Toyota is planning to sell 100 fuel cell-powered buses, including PEM type, before the game starts.
+Also, the Tokyo government created a reserve of USD 350 million to subsidize hydrogen-based fuel cell cars and refueling stations for the same.

-- Therefore, factors such as supportive government policies and efforts to incorporate fuel cell technology in transportation and other applications are expected to drive the fuel cell market in the region during the forecast period.
+- Therefore, factors such as supportive government policies and efforts to incorporate fuel cell technology in transportation and other applications are expected to drive the region's fuel cell market during the forecast period.

 The global fuel cell market is moderately fragmented.
-Some of the major companies include Ballard Power Systems Inc., FuelCell Energy Inc., Plug Power Inc., and Hydrogenics Corporation.
+Some of the major companies include Ballard Power Systems Inc., FuelCell Energy Inc., Mitsubishi Power Ltd., Plug Power Inc., and Cummins Inc.

 1.1 Scope of the Study